tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Add our Models classes

 We will now create the models used by our application.
-The first model is our request, in which we will take a RA/Dec pair as decimals.
-The other model is the response, which returns the pair as formatted Strings.
+The first model is our request, the values that are sent to the backend, in which we will take a RA/Dec pair as decimals.
+The other model is the response from the backend, which returns the pair as formatted Strings.
 It also includes a UUID String for the request.

+The request and response models must be put into a format that can be included in an HTTP request, which is this case is JSON.
-These model classes will be used to serialize and deserialize requests and responses.
+These model classes will be used to serialize and deserialize requests and responses to and from JSON.

 * Go to `core/models` in `src`
 * Add `RaDecRequest.scala` model class